 yeah the red is from cyanobacteria

 Looks like a whole mess of things, bleach spray first but leave it on for only like a minute, then blast with hot water.
-Then try something that removes soap and grime, toilet cleaner gel might work but it's aggressive as fuck, you'll have to wash it off right away.
+Then try something that removes soap and grime, toilet cleaner gel might work but it's aggressive as frick, you'll have to wash it off right away.
 Will require some manual scrubbing as well.
 Rinse LOL and repeat

 razor blade, hydrogen peroxide and an old tooth brush.